Uniform convergence to the Airy line ensemble: Introduction

 Also, let $h_n$ be the linear approximation of the arctic curve $g$ at $m_n$:

 Then the following statements are equivalent: \begin{enumerate}[label=(\roman*)] \item The dimensions of the last passage grid and the mean total sum of the weights in the grid converge to $\infty$:

-\item The rescaled differences of the $k$-path and $(k-1)$-path last passage values converge in distribution, uniformly over compact sets of $\mathbb{N}\times \mathbb{R}$, to the Airy line ensemble $\scrA$ (see the figure above the abstract):
+\item The rescaled differences of the $k$-path and $(k-1)$-path last passage values converge in distribution\footnote{The figure above the abstract of the paper illustrates the rescaling and convergence graphically}, uniformly over compact sets of $\mathbb{N}\times \mathbb{R}$, to the parabolic Airy line ensemble $\scrA$ (see Definition \ref{D:airy-line} for a precise definition of the parabolic Airy line ensemble).

 \end{enumerate}

 \end{theorem}